 Communications and Marketing

 Responsible for developing and driving the communications and marketing strategies of NSLA projects and activities, using consistent language and public messaging.
-The Communications and Marketing group supports and advises NSLA project groups from the scoping stages of a project through to its full implementation.

 Working group members

 - Lucy Milne, State Library of New South Wales (project manager)

 - Vanessa Bond, State Library of New South Wales